ManuelDelpero/RNAseq/README.md

 ## Prerequisites

-Make sure you have Conda installed on your system.
-If you don't have Conda installed, you can follow the instructions at [conda.io](https://conda.io/projects/conda/en/latest/user-guide/install/) to install Conda.
+Make sure you have Mamba installed on your system.
+If you don't have Mmaba installed, you can follow the instructions at [mamba.io](https://mamba.readthedocs.io/en/latest/installation.html) to install Mmaba.

 ## Pipeline Setup